Skip to main content

 Emily Henry

 A romance writer and a literary fiction writer swap genres for the summer.
 Witty, self-aware, and surprisingly deep about creative identity and grief.
+Great for groups that include skeptics of the genre.

 Emily Henry